Modeling for Gun Money – The Mursi Tribe of Ethiopia

-If you imagine seriously-tribal Africa – as it was 200+ years ago – then it still exists in the south-west of Ethiopia in the Omo Valley.
+If you can imagine Africa – as it was centuries ago – well, imagine no longer, as it exists in Ethiopia today.

-In western eyes, the Mursi are famous (really unusual) for their tradition of women wearing lip-plates.
+In western eyes, the Mursi are famous (err, well, really unusual) for their tradition of women wearing lip-plates.

-And it still exists today.
-Teenage Mursi girls – not all but most still – get their lower lip sliced.
-Then a clay or wooden lip plate is inserted, that progressively gets bigger to stretch the lip.
+Teenage Mursi girls – not all but most – still get their lower lip sliced.
+And then a clay or wooden lip plate is inserted, that progressively gets bigger to stretch the lip.
 As a result, prestige is later measured by who has the biggest lip plate.

 And the size of these enlarged lips with plate can substantially increase the value of the bride price.